 You might be asking yourself: "Sony has Open-Source initiatives?"

 Thankfully, Sony Mobile has been a separate division inside the corporation

 and still operates mostly independently in Sweden.

-Open Devices is a bit of a hidden gem - Sony doesn't pay shills on xda or pretend to "seed" devices publicly.
+Open Devices is a bit of a hidden gem - Sony doesn't pay shills on xda-developers or pretend to "seed" devices publicly.
 There's just this semi-secret developer program with unlocked bootloaders and an actual developer relations team from Sony who release (stock) Kernel sources on time and respond to community wishes.

 With run-off-the-mill Android devices, most of the source is available,